samma98/OWN-Layer-Grad-CAM-and-PIPPC/gradcam_project/README.md

 # Grad-CAM Project

-This project implements Grad-CAM (Gradient-weighted Class Activation Mapping), a technique for visualizing the regions of an image that are important for a model's predictions.
+This project implements OWN-Layer Grad-CAM (Occlusion-Weighted N-Layer Gradient-weighted Class Activation Mapping), a technique for visualizing the regions of an image that are important for a model's predictions.
 It provides a way to understand and interpret deep learning models, particularly convolutional neural networks (CNNs).

 ## Project Structure